 * Some people's skins react extra sensitively to wool.
 If you're not sure if you'd be able to wear our merino garments, get in touch on firstname.lastname@example.org and we'll try make a plan to send you a small piece of knitting to touch & feel.

 We use three different weights of cotton, for a range from light summer things to quite substantial sweaters.
-Our cotton is smooth and drapy and soft; we can practically guarantee you'll love wearing it!
-It, too, is hand dyed by Colourspun.
+Our cotton is smooth and drapey and soft; you'll love wearing it!

 As lovely as it is, cotton is not unproblematic as a fibre.